-During the summer, research in the sciences does not stop at Brandeis University.
+Scientific research does not stop at Brandeis University even after the academic year concludes.
 Every summer we have 100-120 undergraduates on campus doing research, including students from Brandeis and from other institutions.
 Undergraduates talk about summer research at Brandeis.

-Programs for external visitors include two NSF-funded Research Experiences for Undergraduates (REU) programs: an REU in Cell & Molecular Visualization based in the Biology Department, and and REU in Materials Research Science and Engineering Center (MRSEC).
-This year, the REUs begin on May 26, 2015, continue for a 10-week period concluding on August , 2016.
+Programs for external visitors include two NSF-funded Research Experiences for Undergraduates (REU) programs: an REU in Cell & Molecular Visualization based in the Biology Department, and the REU in Materials Research Science and Engineering Center (MRSEC).
+Each year the REUs begin in late May and continue for a 10-week period concluding in early August.
 Each program includes housing costs, a meal allowance and a stipend.
 Other student arrive via the HHMI Exrop program and the Brandeis-India Science Scholars Program, as well as informal arrangements with individual faculty.